When we recently renovated the kitchen in our 100 year old house, installing the farmhouse sink was a new experience for me.

 If you’re looking to get new kitchen cabinets, I highly recommend the same source I used for our kitchen.
 They are available in I think 3 different heights, and many different door styles and colors.
 They are birch cabinets and soft close doors/drawers… honestly, I can’t say enough good things about them.
 I shopped a lot, and as an interior designer, I have quite a bit of experience with cabinetry.
-These cabinets are quality at an affordable price.
+These cabinets are quality at an affordable price, but really good quality.
 Now, that’s right up my alley!

 I also love, love, love my farmhouse sink.
-It’s hard to see in this picture, (I’m waiting for my new flash speedlite that Sarah from Thrifty Decor Chick shared with us last week!) but this sink has a built in drain board on the left side.
+It’s hard to see in this picture, but this sink has a built in drain board on the left side, reversible depending on how you install it.
 I can’t imagine not having that feature now.
-I searched and shopped and was thrilled with this sink and at this price too!

-This was the 1st farmhouse sink either me or my carpenter had installed, but with a little patience and thinking, we did it.
+This was the 1st farmhouse sink that either my carpenter or me had installed, but with a little patience and thinking, we did it.
 There wasn’t that much information I could find about how to install a farmhouse sink, so I really wanted to share this with you in case you’re preparing to put one in some day.

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and Instagram!
 I appreciate you reading along.